What is Ansible – Advantages and Disadvantages

 Abstraction Level

-Ansible advantages is that it operates at a higher level of abstraction compared to Kubernetes.
-It uses playbooks written in YAML to describe the desired state of the infrastructure, focusing on tasks and configurations.Docker operates at a lower level of abstraction, focusing on containers and the components needed to run applications.
+Ansible operates at a higher level than Kubernetes, using playbooks written in YAML to define the desired infrastructure state, focusing on tasks and configurations.Docker operates at a lower level of abstraction, focusing on containers and the components needed to run applications.

-It provides tools for building, managing, and running containers, as well as orchestrating containerized applications across a cluster of nodes.
+It includes tools for building, managing, and running containers, along with orchestrating containerized applications across a cluster of nodes.

 Kubernetes operates at a lower level of abstraction, focusing on containers and microservices.